-- 1. The test data reported are the worst-case SAR value with the antenna-head position set in a typical configuration.
-2. - All modes of operation were investigated and the worst-case are reported. - 3.
-Battery Type X Standard □ Extended Radiated measurements indicate that the extended-life battery produces a lower ERP and EIRP, therefore the standard-life battery is used.
-EIRP ERP 4.
-Power Measured X Conducted 5.
-SAR Measurement System SPEAG IDX X - SAR Configuration 6.
-X Head Body Hand
+- 1. The test data reported are the worst-case SAR value with the antenna-head position set in a typical configuration. - 2.
+The phone was tested for SAR on the hand with the phantom containing muscle material, and a surgical glove containing brain material to simulate loading in the normal operating position.
+The SAR value of the hand is averaged over 10 grams of muscle tissue.
+All modes of operation were investigated and the worst-case are reported. - 5.
+SAR Measurement System ⊠ SPEAG □ IDX 6.
+SAR Configuration ⊠ Head □ Body ⊠ Hand